 Development exempt from municipal regulation within Flood Hazard Areas and River Corridors will likely require a Flood Hazard Area & River Corridor Permit.
-Development exempt from municipal regulation includes state-owned and operated institutions and facilities; accepted agricultural and silvicultural practices; and, power generation, transmission, and telecommunication facilities seeking a Certificate of Public Good from the Public Service Board (30 V.S.A. §§ 248 and 248a).
+Development exempt from municipal regulation includes state-owned and operated institutions and facilities; accepted agricultural and silvicultural practices; and, power generation, transmission, and telecommunication facilities seeking a Certificate of Public Good from the Public Utility Commission (30 V.S.A. §§ 248 and 248a).
 Please contact a regional floodplain manager regarding proposals in Flood Hazard Areas and River Corridors.

 - Visit the River Corridor and Floodplain Protection State Permits webpage for additional information.

 Water diversions and withdrawals for power generation and water supplies require a 401 certification water quality certification.
 For water withdrawals (except those for snowmaking), the Agency has adopted a procedure that defines the standards and process used by the Agency during its 401 certification review of project proposals.
 The procedure defines how the Agency will determine the minimum streamflow that is necessary to meet Vermont Water Quality Standards.
 For snowmaking water withdrawals, the Agency has developed rules as directed by 10 V.S.A. §§ 1031-1032.
 The rules serve the same purpose as the Agency procedure, but apply specifically to snowmaking projects.

 Water withdrawals in both streams and lakes usually require one or more permits.
 Act 250, Stream Alteration (in rivers), or Lake Encroachment (lakes and reservoirs that are public waters of Vermont) permits may be needed, as well as a permit from the U.S. Army Corps of Engineers.
 As with other projects requiring a federal permit, a Section 401 Water Quality Certification from the Agency will be required before the permit is issued.
 For most types of water withdrawals (except those for snowmaking), the Agency has adopted a procedure that defines the standards and process used by the Agency during its review of project proposals.
 The procedure defines how the Agency will determine the minimum streamflow that is necessary to meet Vermont Water Quality Standards.
 For snowmaking water withdrawals, the Agency has developed rules as directed by 10 V.S.A. §§ 1031-1032.
 The rules serve the same purpose as the Agency procedure, but apply specifically to snowmaking projects.